Planning and Layout

 - Choose your appliances so that they require no maintenance.

-Stainless steel is the popular choice as they won’t rust and can be wiped down
+Stainless steel is the popular choice for a drop-in BBQ as it won’t rust and can be wiped down

 easily.
 The last thing you want to do is add another maintenance item to your